-Michael Leibundgut has established himself as a specialist in contemporary music, especially with the music of Karlheinz Stockhausen: In 2011 he made his debut in Sonntag from Licht at Oper Köln (La Fura dels Baus), in 2012 in Mittwoch at Birmingham Opera (Graham Vick) and in 2013 in Samstag with the concert series Musica Viva and the Symphonieorchester des Bayerischen Rundfunks under Ingo Metzmacher.
+Michael Leibundgut has established himself as a specialist in contemporary music, especially with the music of Karlheinz Stockhausen: In 2011 he made his debut in Sonntag from Licht at Oper Köln (La Fura dels Baus), in 2012 in Mittwoch at Birmingham Opera (Graham Vick), in 2013 in Samstag with the concert series Musica Viva and the Symphonieorchester des Bayerischen Rundfunks under Ingo Metzmacher and in 2016 he added Luzifer in Donnerstag at the Theater Basel.
 He also sang Havona (14th hour of Klang) at the Musiktriennale Köln and Capricorn (from Sirius) and again Havona at the Gare du Nord in Basel.
-In 2016 he added Luzifer in Donnerstag at the Theater Basel.
+In 2018 he will reprise Donnerstag at the International Musikfest Hamburg.

 In previous seasons Michael Leibundgut was regularly heard at Teatro La Fenice in Venice, most recently as Sprecher in Die Zauberflöte, Oracle in Idomeneo, in Luigi Nono’s Intolleranza 1960 under Lothar Zagrosek and as Father Trulove in The Rake’s Progress.
 In 2015 he performed in the Swiss premiere of Hölderlin.
 Eine Expedition by Peter Ruzicka at Theater Basel.
 Other recent guest appearances were at Festival Maggio Musicale Fiorentino in Silvia Colasanti’s La Metamorfosi, at the Lucerne Festival in Georg Friedrich Haas’ Nacht and at the Festival Musica Straßburg in Benedict Mason’s ChaplinOperas with the Ensemble Modern under Franck Ollu.